Particular/docs.particular.net/security-advisories/sqlserver-sqlinjection.md

  - Security
 ---

-This advisory discloses a security vulnerability that has been found in the NServiceBus SQL Server Transport and fixed in a recently released version of that transport.
+This advisory discloses a security vulnerability that has been found in the [SQL Server Transport](/nservicebus/sqlserver/) and fixed in a recently released version.

  * If using the NServiceBus SQL Server Transport then all endpoints should upgraded to the latest version of the package to fix this vulnerability.
- * No other NServiceBus Transports or Persisters are affected.
+ * No other Transports or Persisters are affected.

-This advisory affects all versions of the NServiceBus SQL Server Transport up to and including 3.0.0-beta0002.
+This advisory affects all versions of the SQL Server Transport up to and including 3.0.0-beta0002.

 If there any questions or concerns regarding this advisory, send an email to [security@particular.net](mailto://security@particular.net).